toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-EQC-API/03-simulator-tool.md

 Booking confirmation number will be a random number between 1000000 and 10000000 for bookings in confirmed status.

-**Retrieve single booking by booking ID and hotel ID – Hotel Collect booking** Username/password, and hotel ID="211" or "311", and booking ID in the range of 1 to 103 BR simulator to return one of the three Hotel Collect bookings.
+**26 Retrieve single booking by booking ID and hotel ID – Hotel Collect booking** Username/password, and hotel ID="211" or "311", and booking ID in the range of 1 to 103 BR simulator to return one of the three Hotel Collect bookings.
 * Hotel ID="111", same as no ID is passed.